akhil-datla/Learnado-Student/README.md

 Save the changes to the variables.env file.

-### 3. Executing the Learnado Binary
+### 3. Executing Learnado

-To run Learnado on your system, you need to execute the Learnado binary.
-Here are the steps to execute the binary on different operating systems:
+To run Learnado on your system, you need to execute the Learnado program.
+Here are the steps to execute the program on different operating systems:

 #### For MacOS and Linux:
 1. Open a terminal.